SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 - Minting NFT's via http://testnets.opensea.io/ and using the OpenSea API https://docs.opensea.io/reference/rinkeby-api-overview to load your tokens from Rinkeby.

-Or

-- Minting NFT's via http://testnets.opensea.io/ and using Token Negotiator https://npmjs.com/package/@tokenscript/token-negotiator to inject tokens into the app.

 Laslty...

 - Build an async sequence, so the user connects their wallet > the mock tokens leave the page > then the users actual tokens appear in the sphere formation showing the NFT URI images.